open-telemetry/opentelemetry-php/README.md

 ### 4) Install PHP [ext-ffi](https://www.php.net/manual/en/book.ffi.php)

-_Experimental_ support for using fibers in PHP 8.1 for Context storage requires the `ffi` extension, and can be enabled by setting the `OTEL_PHP_FIBERS_ENABLED` environment variable to a truthy value (`1`, `true`, `on`).
+Support for using fibers in PHP 8.1 for Context storage requires the `ffi` extension, and can be enabled by setting the `OTEL_PHP_FIBERS_ENABLED` environment variable to a truthy value (`1`, `true`, `on`).

 Using fibers with non-`CLI` SAPIs may require preloading of bindings.
 One way to achieve this is setting [`ffi.preload`](https://www.php.net/manual/en/ffi.configuration.php#ini.ffi.preload) to `src/Context/fiber/zend_observer_fiber.h` and setting [`opcache.preload`](https://www.php.net/manual/en/opcache.preloading.php) to `vendor/autoload.php`.

 ### 5) Install PHP [ext-protobuf](https://pecl.php.net/package/protobuf)

-**The PHP protobuf extension is optional when using either the `OTLPHttp` or `OTLPGrpc` exporters from the Contrib package.**
+**The PHP protobuf extension is recommended when using the `otlp` exporter from the Contrib package.**

 The protobuf extension makes both exporters _significantly_ more performant, and we recommend that you do not use the PHP package in production. _Note that protobuf 3.20.0+ is required for php 8.1 support_